This might also interest you

 Less weight means lower fuel consumption

-By the end of 2019, KLM will have replaced 75% of its ground handling equipment with electric alternatives.
-This year, we will make a major next step.
+KLM works towards replacing all its ground handling equipment for alternative electric ones.
+Currently, almost half of all the equipment is electric.
 KLM is the first airline in the world to start replacing all its existing lower-deck loaders with electric ones.
 This process will occur in phases.
 These loaders are the final link in bringing baggage containers and freight on board, relying on a scissor mechanism to lift pallets up to the

 door of the aircraft and then roll the cargo in.